 Am I eligible for Tax Help?

-- Work as a contractor (for example: a contract cleaner or taxi driver);
+- Work as a contractor (for example: a contract cleaner, taxi driver, Uber driver);

-- Run a business, including as a sole trader;
+- Run a business, including as a sole trader (that is, if you have and use an ABN);

 - Have partnership or trust matters;